metaboulie/portfolio/src/content/blog/help_batman.md

 ---
 title: help batman
 date: "2024-12-29"
-description: This blog talks about how to help batman in your terminal
+description: this blog talks about how to help batman in your terminal
 ---

 # This started from brew leaves